reddit/achilles-sdk/README.md

    - To create a tag with the new version, click the “Choose a tag” button.
 Enter the new version number and click “Create new tag: `$your-tagname-here` on publish.”
 3. Click the “Generate release notes” button and verify that the changes align with expectations.
 If everything looks good, publish the release

-#### Make updated functionality available for repos like achilles:
+#### Make updated functionality available for repos consuming the achilles-sdk:
-1. Create a branch in the achilles repository
+1. Create a branch in the consuming repository
 2. Run the following command to upgrade the achilles-sdk version (replace v0.7.1 with the new version number):
    `go get github.com/reddit/achilles-sdk@v0.7.1`
 3. Run a `git diff` and validate that the changes made to `go.mod` and `go.sum` are as expected.
-The diff should look something like the changes in this [PR](https://github.snooguts.net/reddit/achilles/pull/1135/files).
-4. Create a PR in the achilles repo with the newly upgraded achilles-sdk version
+4. Create a PR in the consuming repo with the newly upgraded achilles-sdk version

-<b>Note:</b> There are several other repos that also consume achilles-sdk but the current pattern is to allow consumers to update at their own leisure.
-The main repo that should for sure be updated to adopt the latest features is `reddit/achilles`.